-- iii) When the handle has a special device or attachment or has a special shape (e.g. orthopaedic or French grip) the epée must be held in such a way that the upper surface of the thumb is in the same plane as the groove in the epée blade.
-If not, a red card penalty will be applied. - iv) The epée must be used with one hand only.
-A pentathlete may not change hands until the end of the bout, unless the Referee on the piste gives special permission in the case of injury to the hand or arm. - i) The épée is a thrusting weapon.
-Attacks are made with the point only. - ii) Pushing or letting the point of the epée drag on a conductive piste is forbidden during the bout (between "Allez" (Play) and "Halte" ("Halt").
+- i) The épée is a thrusting weapon.
+Attacks are made with the point only. - Pushing or letting the point of the epée drag on a conductive piste is forbidden during the bout (between "Allez" (Play) and "Halte" ("Halt").
 Placing the epée on the conductive piste at any time to straighten it is also forbidden.
-Breaking this rule will be penalised according Rule 3.6.3 i). - iii) A flèche attack, even made by running and/or going past the opponent or advancing vigorously, as long as it happens without brutality or violence, is allowed, even if it ends in one or several or systematic corps à corps.
-A flèche attack resulting in a shock that jostles the opponent, however, is considered an act of intentional brutality and will be penalised according to Rule 3.6.3 i). - iv) In case of a flèche attack made by running and/or going past the opponent without a corps à corps, the Referee on the piste must not call "Halte" too soon, in order not to annul a possible riposte.
-A pentathlete who when making such a running flèche without hitting the opponent, crosses the lateral boundaries of the piste will be penalised under Rule 3.6.3 i). - v) When a corps à corps occurs, which means that the two pentathletes enter in immediate contact to each other, the Referee on the piste must stop the bout. - It is forbidden for a pentathlete to cause a corps à corps intentionally to avoid being hit or to jostle an opponent.
-This will be penalised according to Rule 3.6.3 i). - rii) Fencing at close quarters is allowed as long as the pentathletes can wield their epées correctly and the Referee on the piste can follow the phase of the fencing. - viii) Actions ended by a fall are not valid.
-Any hit must be annulled without other - ix) All irregular actions (disorderly fencing, irregular movements on the piste, hits achieved with violence, blow with guard or pommel, abuse of mask equipment) are strictly forbidden and will be penalised according to Rules 3.6.3 i) or 3.6.3 ii).
+Breaking this rule will be penalised according Art.
+2.7.3 i). - iii) A flèche attack, even made by running and/or going past the opponent or advancing vigorously, as long as it happens without brutality or violence, is allowed, even if it ends in one or several or systematic corps à corps.
+A flèche attack resulting in a shock that jostles the opponent, however, is considered an act of intentional brutality and will be penalised according to Art.
+2.7.3 i). - iv) In case of a flèche attack made by running and/or going past the opponent without a corps à corps, the Referee on the piste must not call "Halte" too soon, in order not to annul a possible riposte.
+A pentathlete who when making such a running flèche without hitting the opponent, crosses the lateral boundaries of the piste will be penalised under Art.
+2.7.3 i). - v) When a corps à corps occurs, which means that the two pentathletes enter in immediate contact to each other, the Referee on the piste must stop the bout. - vi) It is forbidden for a pentathlete to cause a corps à corps intentionally to avoid being hit or to jostle an opponent.
+This will be penalised according to Art.
+2.7.3 i). - vii) Fencing at close quarters is allowed as long as the pentathletes can wield their epées correctly and the Referee on the piste can follow the phase of the fencing. - viii) Actions ended by a fall are not valid.
+Any hit must be annulled without other penalties. - ix) All irregular actions (disorderly fencing, irregular movements on the piste, hits achieved with violence, blow with guard or pommel, abuse of mask equipment) are strictly forbidden and will be penalised according to Art.
+2.7.3 i) or Art.
+2.7.3 ii).
 Should such an offence occur, any hit scored by the pentathlete at fault is annulled.

-3.4.8 The Target
+2.4.8 The Target